-You probably used the stories feature before on Instagram, Snapchat or Facebook so you might already be familiar with the concept.
+You have probably used the stories feature on Instagram, Snapchat, or Facebook before, so you might already be familiar with the concept.

 And just like all the other Story features on other platforms, they expire within 24 hours.

-For now, it is only available on mobile though, you can recognise them by the little circled heads of you, your connections and the brands that you follow just beneath the search bar.
+For now, it is only available on mobile, though.
+You can recognize them by the little circled heads of you, your connections, and the brands that you follow just beneath the search bar.

 Using LinkedIn Stories is quite intuitive.
-To create a new story, open the LinkedIn app on your mobile phone and scroll down a little bit (sometimes it is right at the top underneath the search bar, sometimes you have to scroll past the first normal post) and tap the little circle with your LinkedIn avatar.
+To create a new story, open the LinkedIn app on your mobile phone and scroll down a little bit (sometimes it is right at the top underneath the search bar, sometimes, you have to scroll past the first regular post), and tap the little circle with your LinkedIn avatar.
 If you’re the administrator of a LinkedIn company page, there will be little circles for those as well:

-After you clicked on the circle for who or which company you want to create a story, you can choose two types of content.
-You can take a photo or record a video using the camera in your phone or you can upload a photo or video from your gallery. (videos can be a maximum of 20 seconds long).
+After you click on the circle for who or which company you want to create a story, you can choose two types of content.
+You can take a photo or record a video using the camera on your phone, or you can upload an image or video from your gallery. (videos can be a maximum of 20 seconds long).

-Of course, if you truly want to stand out, your work is not done yet.
+Of course, if you genuinely want to stand out, your work is not done yet.
 As you can enhance your photo or video by:

 - adding text overlays as captions to explain what is happening in your content